OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 nearest common ancestor node of r''s siblings' images.
 A graft is flagged _incertae sedis_ if that NCA is a node other than the parent of the sibling images.
-Insertions by construction never have this property, so an insertion is never flagged _incertae sedis_.
+By construction, insertions, never have this property, so an insertion is never flagged _incertae sedis_.

 The following schematic examples illustrate each of the cases that come up while merging taxonomies.
-Note that, because the source taxonomies are added in order of priority, if there is a conflict between the workspace and the new source, we retain what's in the workspace.
+Taxonomy fragments are written in Newick notation [ref ?].
 Figure 3 illustrates each of these six cases.

 1. ((a,b)x,(c,d)y)z + ((c,d)y,(e,f)w)z = ((a,b)x,(c,d)y,(e,f)w)z